reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 ## Examples of Amplifying Women in Data

-Here are some examples of how to bring visibility to women in the data space:
+Here are some examples of how to bring visibility to women and non-binary people in the data space:
 - RLadies: [tweet stream on International Women's Day (IWD)](https://twitter.com/rladies_iwd2018)
 - Women in Statistics:  [Twitter hashtag #statswomen](https://twitter.com/hashtag/statswomen)
 - David Robinson tweet: [Five amazing #rstats data scientists to follow if you're not already](https://twitter.com/drob/status/839564664321282048)